EdAlegrid/array-gpio/README.md

 let sw3 = setInput(15);
 let led = setOutput(33);

-The effect of pulsing an led is similar to a one-time led blinking.
+// led pulsing is similar to a one-time led blinking

 watchInput(() => {
   // Press sw1 to create a pulse with a duration of 50 ms